 MONTHLY TUITION DISCOUNT

-Most students choose to pay for their lessons on a monthly basis, taking advantage of the Monthly Tuition Discount which saves them 33% (over $40 per month) compared with paying for lessons one at a time.
-Monthly tuition is $80.00 per month and is due on or before the first lesson day of the month.
+Most students choose to pay for their lessons on a monthly basis, taking advantage of the Monthly Tuition Discount which saves them an average of $35 per month) compared with paying for lessons one at a time.
+Monthly tuition is $85.00 per month and is due on or before the first lesson day of the month.
 This is for a 30-minute lesson each week.
 The number of lessons you receive each month will vary since some months will have five lesson days instead of four (this happens at least four times per year for each day of the week).
 These “extra” lessons are balanced by the weeks when there are no lessons, for example due to holidays and breaks (see the ATTENDANCE section below).
 But your monthly tuition never changes so you will always know exactly how much is due each month.

 Over the course of a year, assuming you have not had to miss any normally scheduled lessons, you will have received between 47 and 49 lessons or approximately four lessons per month.
 By paying monthly, you also receive a major tuition discount when compared with the single-lesson payment plan.
 For example, if you pay the $30 single-lesson payment each week for 48 weeks, your total tuition paid at the end of the year is $1,440.
-But by paying in twelve equal $80 monthly payments, you will have paid only $960 for the whole year--a savings of $480.
-This discount is equal to 16 lessons (or two month’s worth of free lessons!).
+But by paying in twelve equal $85 monthly payments, you will have paid only $1,020 for the whole year--a savings of $420.
+This discount is equal to 14 free lessons!
 However, you must attend your lessons faithfully to sustain this discount.
 I will not reimburse you for missed lessons!
 This incentive is to encourage and reward students for regular attendance which, when combined with regular practice, is very important if you wish to become a better musician.
 Although I cannot reimburse you for missed lessons, I do make every effort to allow you to make up missed lessons (see the ATTENDANCE section below).

 You’ll also receive a discount for taking more than a 30-minute lesson each week.
-For example, tuition for a 60-minute lesson each week is $140 per month compared with a total of $160 at the 30-minute tuition rate.
+For example, tuition for a 60-minute lesson each week is $150 per month compared with $170 ($85 x 2) at the Monthly Discounted 30-minute tuition rate.
 Lessons longer than 30 minutes can be split among areas of study.
 For example, a 60-minute lesson can be split into 30 minutes of voice and 30 minutes of piano.
 Lessons longer than 30 minutes can also be split between family members for example a 60-minute lesson could be split into a 30-minute lesson for your son and a 30-minute lesson for your daughter.

 TUITION PAYMENT PLANS